 Because wages and some input prices are constant, an increase in the price level increases the firm’s profit margin.
 This situation encourages them to increase output to reap higher profits.

 Conversely, wage rigidity prevents firms from reducing costs when the price level falls.
-As a result, profit margins decrease.
-As a result, they then cut output.
+As a result, profit margins decrease, and firms cut output.

 Long story short, aggregate supply is positively related to the price level in the short run.
-An increase in the price level increases aggregate supply and vice versa.
-Suppose we plot it on a graph, where the X-axis represents aggregate output, and the Y-axis represents the price level.
+An increase in the price level increases aggregate supply, and vice versa.
+Suppose we plot this on a graph, where the X-axis represents aggregate output and the Y-axis represents the price level.
 In that case, the short-run aggregate supply curve (SRAS) has an upward slope.

 In contrast, economists define the long run as the period in which all inputs are variable.
 Thus, input costs will rise and fall in proportion to changes in the price level.
-For example, if the price level rise, they rise proportionally.
-And conversely, if the price level falls, they will also fall.
+For example, if the price level rises, they will rise proportionally.
+Conversely, if the price level falls, they will also fall.

 Changes in the price level only affect short-run aggregate supply but not long-run aggregate supply.
 And the change causes aggregate output to move along the short-run aggregate supply curve.